- Who is eligible to purchase an iNext protection plan?

 - Policy ID #, Member #, Group # as applicable, of primary insurance coverage

-- Who is the provider of the iNext supplemental travel insurance plans?
+- Who are the providers of the iNext travel protection plans?

-- How long am I covered by my iNext travel insurance plan?
+- How long am I covered by my iNext travel protection plan?

-You are covered for 365 days from the effective date of your coverage for unlimited travel outside of the U.S. (and/or home country).
-Please note that your insurance effective dates are clearly indicated on the front of your iNext card.
+Please note that your protection effective dates are clearly indicated on the front of your iNext card.